 This course explores the anatomical features and functions of the head and neck region within the context of dental hygiene clinical practice.
-Students acquire in-depth understanding of the head and neck region through examination and identification of associated osteological structures and body systems.
+Students acquire in-depth understanding of the head and neck region through examination and identification of associated osteological, muscular, vascular, nervous, and lymphatic structures.